2026 Watershed Survey

 When and How Will the Survey Take Place?

+Participation in the survey is voluntary, and property owners do not need to be present at the time of the survey.
 The watershed survey is scheduled to take place over two days, from Friday, May 1st through Saturday, May 2nd.
 Follow-up work may be needed through mid-May to visit all the developed land in the watershed.
 Once the fieldwork data has been collected, our partners at Ecological Instincts will produce a report that will be shared.

 Each shorefront property (and some shorefront adjacent properties) will be surveyed as long as the property owner has not opted-out.
-(An opt-out letter has been sent to all property owners.)
+An opt-out letter will be sent to all property owners in April.
 Information gathered during the survey will not require that a landowner make improvements and will not be used for enforcement purposes.
-Participation in the survey is voluntary, and property owners do not need to be present at the time of the survey.

-Volunteers are needed to help cover all the sectors during the field work days.
+We would love your help!
 No experience is necessary and training will be provided.
-If you’d like to help, please reach out.
+If you’d like to join us, please reach out.